Best OKR Software 2026: 11 Tools for Goal Alignment and Performance

-The first time I was handed an OKR spreadsheet, I nodded like I understood.
+The first time I was handed an OKR spreadsheet, I nodded as if I understood.
 To tell you the truth, I had no clue what I was aiming for, let alone how to get there.
 Months later, nothing changed… except the frustration.

 That’s when I realized that goals don’t fail because teams are lazy.
 They fail because the system is broken or missing entirely.
 As a consultant today, I help fix that, starting with the right OKR software.